Northern Lights (Pullman novel): Adaptations

 New Line Cinema released a feature-film adaptation of the novel named The Golden Compass in December 2007.
 Chris Weitz adapted the novel and also directed the film.
 Dakota Blue Richards, in her film debut, played Lyra.
 The cast included Nicole Kidman, Daniel Craig, Eva Green, Ian McKellen, Sam Elliott, Derek Jacobi, and Christopher Lee.

 In 1996 Natasha Richardson narrated an audiobook version of Northern Lights.
 The trilogy, His Dark Materials, was abridged in a dramatisation by BBC Worldwide, published on 1 January 2003.
 It was also adapted unabridged and released by BBC Audiobooks, narrated by Philip Pullman.
 The cast includes: Joanna Wyatt as Lyra, Alison Dowling as Mrs Coulter, Seán Barrett as Lord Asriel and Iorek Byrnison, and Stephen Thorne as the Master and Farder Coram.
+An audiobook version narrated by Pullman and featuring a full cast was released in 1999.

 The National Theatre in London staged a two-part adaptation of the trilogy in 2003–2004.

 Sega released a video game of the movie adaptation of the book, titled The Golden Compass and developed by Shiny Entertainment, on 4 December 2007.
 Players assume the role of Lyra as she travels through the frozen wastes of the North in an attempt to rescue her friend kidnapped by a mysterious organisation known as the Gobblers.
 Travelling with her are an armoured polar bear and her dæmon Pantalaimon (Pan).
 Together, they must use a truth-telling alethiometer and other items to explore the land and fight their way through confrontations to help Lyra's friend.
 The Golden Compass features a mix of fighting and puzzle-solving with three characters.

 On 3 November 2019, BBC One began broadcast of their TV adaptation of His Dark Materials.
 This first series mainly covers events from Northern Lights.
 It premiered on HBO on 4 November 2019 in the United States.
 The series was produced by Bad Wolf and New Line Cinema and directed by Tom Hooper.
 Cast members included Dafne Keen, James McAvoy, Ruth Wilson, Lin-Manuel Miranda, Ian Gelder, and Ruta Gedmintas.